yigiteizm/EasyShop/README.md

 1. Open IntelliJ IDEA.
 2. Select "Open" and navigate to the directory where you cloned or downloaded the project.
 3. After the project opens, wait for IntelliJ to index the files and set up the project.
-4. Find the main class with the `public static void main(String[] args)` method.
+4. Find the main class with the public static void main(String[] args) method.
+In this project, it's EasyshopApplication located in the org.yearup package.
-5. Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.
+5. Right-click on the EasyshopApplication.java file and select 'Run 'EasyshopApplication.main()'' to start the application.

+---
 ## Technologies Used

 - Java: Mention the version you are using.